Munish Jolly: Sports commentary

 He is part of the elite commentators panel of All India Radio and has delivered commentary in various Test Matches, One Dayers and T 20 Games.
 Some of the notable assignments in Commentary have been 2007 T 20 World Cup, 2016 T 20 World Cup Finals, 2018 ICC World Cup Finals and ICC T-20 World Cup 2021, 2022.

 A commentator in seven Hockey World cups that includes two Jr World Cup Hockey Tournament.
 A TV commentator-cum-anchor in 2016 Jr Hockey World Cup in Lucknow, in which India were Champions.
 He visited The Hague, Netherlands for the live coverage of FIH Hockey World Cup in 2014 for All India Radio.
 He called the semi and the historic finals of 2018 FIH World Cup, Belgium became Champions.
 He covered the India games in FIH 2023 HWC for AIR.

-In 2017 he was chosen to do Hindi commentary for the renowned NBA League.
-His witty, entertaining commentary won the hearts of many and he got to call the first NBA India Games, from courtside between Sacramento Kings and Indiana Pacers on 5 October 2019 in Mumbai India.
+In 2017 he was chosen to do Hindi commentary for the NBA.

 He was in the panel of English Commentary for the traditional Indian game kho-kho during the first season of Ultimate Kho Kho in 2022, held in Pune.

 He was chosen to do live commentary of World Test Championship finals 2023, played between India and Australia, which was broadcast by All India Radio.